devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 5. In `Data` section, you will have to provide data in key-value format.

-All the required field to pass your data to fetch secrets on devtron are described below :
+All the required field to pass your data to fetch secrets on Devtron are described below :

 | Key | Description |
 | :--- | :--- |